Recruitment method: how and why gamification?

 Drive to store: 4 strategies to better in-store conversions

-Consumer habits have changed, particularly with e-commerce and the increase in online sales.
-The way in which brands reach, engage and retain customers must adapt to these practices.
-One of the crucial challenges for companies is to increase in-store traffic, through drive to store campaigns.
+Consumer habits have changed, particularly with the spread of e-commerce and the increase in online sales.
+The way in which brands reach, engage and retain their customers must therefore adapt to these new practices.
+One of the most crucial challenges for companies is to increase in-store traffic, in particular through drive to store campaigns.

-These are an integral part of the harmonisation of the shopping journeys.
+These are an integral part of the harmonisation of the online and offline shopping journeys.
 In an increasingly omnichannel world, brands need to be able to engage and convert customers both in-store and online.

 In this article, we present the 4 most effective strategies for attracting consumers to your shops and converting them into loyal customers.